The Flying MobulasWanna go see the Mobula jump?

 What I mean is, for example, all the majestic Cardon cactus in Los Cabos has been dug up and stolen for landscaping projects at the fancy resorts.
 Here they still stand stoic.
 Also, in Cabo Pulmo, plenty of turtles still crawl out of the sea every summer to lay their eggs on the beaches, back in Los Cabos, there are none.
 Here, at least twenty road

 The best little swim beach in Cabo Pulmo

-Speaking of which, there’s enough time left in the day to go watch the Mobulas.
+Speaking of which, there’s enough daylight left to go watch the Mobulas.
 J slips our ex-fisherman guide Samuel some pesos and he goes to fetch his truck.
 The Don Chuy is backed out into the waves, and I take up position at its bow.
 I'm watching keenly as the Panga glides through an ocean of glass.
 The sun has started its dip towards the horizon.
 It's happy hour for the Mobula

 .
 Same for us.
 We crack a few beers while we scan.

 …And right on queue.
 They go off.
 Pop!
 Pop!
 Pop!